GoogleCloudPlatform/community/tutorials/cloud-iot-mender-ota/index.md

 ![image alt text](images/Mender-on12.png)

-This completes the tutorial where you have successfully deployed Mender OTA solution on Google Cloud Platform including building Mender Yocto custom embedded OS image for Raspberry Pi device and integrated with Google Cloud IoT Core solution.
+This completes the tutorial where you have successfully deployed a Mender OTA solution on Google Cloud Platform, including building a Mender Yocto custom embedded OS image for a Raspberry Pi device, and integrated with a Cloud IoT Core solution.

 ## Cleanup:

-Since this tutorial uses multiple GCP components please ensure to delete the cloud resources once you are done with the tutorial, ideally you have done this tutorial in a ephemeral project created just for this tutorial, which allows you to clean up resources simply by deleting the project.
+Since this tutorial uses multiple GCP components, please be sure to delete the Cloud resources once you are done with the tutorial.
+Ideally you have done this tutorial in an ephemeral project created just for this tutorial, which allows you to clean up resources simply by deleting the project.

 ## Next steps